 Planning Your Visit

 Rue Basse is accessible on foot from the Place du Palais and the surrounding old town, and the address at number 16 places it within the quieter, residential stretch of Monaco-Ville rather than on the main tourist thoroughfare.
-Given the likely small size of the room and the principality's general pattern of strong demand at independently operated restaurants, contacting the venue directly ahead of any visit is advisable, particularly on weekend evenings and during the Monaco Grand Prix period in May, when the entire principality operates at refined occupancy.
+Contact the restaurant ahead of any visit, particularly on weekend evenings and during the Monaco Grand Prix period in May.
 The old town's compact layout makes La Montgolfière easy to combine with other Monaco City stops before or after the meal.

 Fast Comparison